 Patent for invention or utility model

-3D visual representation of an invention or utility model should preferably be formatted as STEP, IGES, U3D, OBJ or STL.
+3D visual representation of an invention or utility model should preferably be formatted as at least one of the formats: STEP, IGES, U3D, OBJ or STL.
 Maximum file size should not exceed 50 MB.
 If required, at an applicant’s request the receiving IPO can accept files larger than the said maximum.

 For chemical structures that are included in patent applications, 3D visual representation should preferably be formatted as CDX or MOL.
 Maximum file size should not exceed 50 MB.